 Michael received his bachelor’s degree in aerospace engineering from the Missouri University of Science and Technology, and his master’s degree in aeronautical and astronautical engineering from Stanford University.

-Michael lives in Northern California with his wife and three children.
 He spends his free time outdoors with his family.

 Niels Due Jensen is Chairman of the Poul Due Jensen Foundation, the principle owner of the Grundfos Group – a world leader in sustainable pump solutions.
 Furthermore, Niels Due Jensen is on the Board of Directors at Grundfos Holding A/S.